ykonstant1/Synthesis/documentation.md

 do not pass any of their parameters through an `eval`.
 In contrast, *higher order functions* pass some of their parameters through at least one `eval`.
-This is not a hard-and-fast rule, but meant to convey the intent behind the two kinds of functions.
+This is not a hard-and-fast rule, but meant to convey the intent behind the dichotomy.

 ## 2.1.
 Basic structure